-Both of the therapeutic monoclonal antibodies that target the epidermal growth factor receptor (EGFR), cetuximab and panitumumab, have well-documented and comparable single-agent activity in patients with previously treated metastatic colorectal cancer that lacks mutations in RAS (and, possibly, BRAF).
-[5][6]Regimens that combine an anti-EGFR agent with irinotecan alone or a chemotherapy doublet are also efficacious, with the exception of regimens that contain oxaliplatin with a non-infusional fluoropyrimidine (i.e. XELOX).
+Both of the therapeutic monoclonal antibodies that target the epidermal growth factor receptor (EGFR), cetuximab and panitumumab, have well-documented and comparable single-agent activity in patients with previously treated metastatic colorectal cancer that lacks mutations in RAS (and, possibly, BRAF).^{[6][7]} Regimens that combine an anti-EGFR agent with irinotecan alone or a chemotherapy doublet have been shown to increase response rates, progression free survival but not overall survival in the second line setting^{[8][7][9]} and can be considered if not previously used in RAS wild type patients.
+Alternatively, they can be used as monotherapy in the third line setting with similar relative benefit.^[10]

 The combination of cetuximab or panitumumab with second-line FOLFIRI after failure of initial FOLFOX is associated with improved response rates and prolonged progression-free survival.
-The Erbitux Plus Irinotecan in Colorectal cancer (EPIC) $\rm trial^{[7]}$ reported on 1300 patients with EGFR-expressing, but not RAS-selected, metastatic colorectal cancer who had failed initial FOLFOX therapy and were randomly assigned to single-agent irinotecan with or without cetuximab.
-The addition of cetuximab quadrupled the response rate (16% versus 4%), significantly prolonged progression-free survival (4 versus 2.6 months) and, despite the higher frequency of side effects, was associated with better quality of life.
-Similar results were reported in a phase III randomised controlled trial (RCT) of panitumumab plus FOLFIRI versus FOLFIRI alone after failure of initial 5FU-containing chemotherapy.
-In the KRAS wild-type group (n = 597), the addition of panitumumab was associated with a significant improvement in response rate (35% versus 10%) and median progression-free survival (5.9 versus 3.9 months).
+The Erbitux Plus Irinotecan in Colorectal cancer (EPIC) trial^[10] reported on 1300 patients with EGFR-expressing, but not RAS-selected, metastatic colorectal cancer who had failed initial FOLFOX therapy and were randomly assigned to single-agent irinotecan with or without cetuximab.
+The addition of cetuximab quadrupled the response rate (16% versus 4%), significantly prolonged progression-free survival (4 versus 2.6 months) and, despite the higher frequency of side effects, was associated with better quality of life.^[10] Similar results were reported in a phase III randomised controlled trial (RCT) of panitumumab plus FOLFIRI versus FOLFIRI alone after failure of initial 5FU-containing chemotherapy.^[8] In the KRAS wild-type group (n = 597), the addition of panitumumab was associated with a significant improvement in response rate (35% versus 10%) and median progression-free survival (5.9 versus 3.9 months).^[8]